understanding and redesigning the epipen for users to effectively receive medicine.

 Depending on the severity of the allergic reaction, the device does not inform users on how to dispose of the medicine.
 Since there is a needle within the device, it is considered a dangerous sanitation issue.

 Information on device

 There's a lot of text on the device.
 Depending on the phase or severity of users' reactions, they may not even be able to read or see the information.
 As well, users would need to practice multiple times to feel confident to inject themselves.
 There's not time for that.
 Is there a way for users to be told the instructions as they inject themselves?

 The biggest issues I noticed were noticing medicine discoloration, alerting medical contacts of use, and disposing of the medicine.
 I decided that changing the design of the case would be the biggest issue to focus on then pairing the experience with an app.
-Redesigning the case would allow users to understand when medicine is ready to use and would instruct users how to properly insert medicine.
-The app allows for the user to add all necessary contact and medical information, as well tract lost injectors.
-Lastly focusing on how to dispose of the medicine would be vital.
+Redesigning the case would allow users to understand when medicine is ready to use and would instruct users how to properly administer the medication.
+The app allows for the user to add all necessary contact and medical information, as well track lost injectors.

 I focused on creating the injector to be able to fit into users everyday lives without being in the way, but still easy to locate.